- 1 -

 Dr. Hoppe explains how disputes are settled in a Private Law Society: “And in this regard only one mutually agreeable solution exists: in these cases the conflicting parties contractually agree to arbitration by a mutually trusted but independent third party.”

-I will take the time to disagree here - focusing on the word only - not because it is a critical point, but just because it is a recurring error in his discussion.
+I will take the time to disagree here, not because it is a critical point, but just because it is a recurring error in his discussion.

 War and its attendant collateral damage is not quite yet outmoded for resolving disputes.
 Arbitration may certainly be more Politically Correct than a punch in the nose – but just try explaining that to your neighborhood Warlord or Super Power.
 Typically Revolution has been the only recourse left to a People when the State defaults on their side of the Social Contract.
 (This is in no way to be interpreted to mean that I favor War over Arbitration.)